NHL reaches agreement to send players to Olympics in Beijing

 Reigning NHL MVP Connor McDavid played for an under-23 “Team North America” at the 2016 World Cup of Hockey and has yet to play for Canada in a tournament of the world’s best men’s hockey players.

 “Just to be able to represent Canada at the Olympics and compete for a gold medal would be an absolute dream come true,” McDavid told the AP this week.
-“It’s kind of been a long time since we’ve been able to play best-on-best internationally.
-I think for me and I think for a lot of guys that were on that team, it’s been a long time coming.
+“It’s kind of been a long time since we’ve been able to play best on best internationally.
+I think for me, and I think for a lot of guys that were on that team, it’s been a long time coming.
 We’re obviously looking forward to going to the Olympics if we’re all lucky enough to make it.”

-It could be the first Olympics for McDavid, U.S. star Auston Matthews, 2020 playoff MVP, two-time Stanley Cup champion Victor Hedman and many others.
+It could be the first Olympics for McDavid, U.S. star Auston Matthews, 2020 playoff MVP and two-time Stanley Cup champion Victor Hedman and many others.
 They didn’t get the opportunity three years ago, when national teams were made up mostly of college and European professional players, except for the Olympic Athletes from Russia, who won the gold medal in Pyeongchang.

 “The Olympics is one of the biggest dreams of mine and I haven’t been able to participate in one — this might be the last chance I get,” said Hedman, who was left off Sweden’s 2014 Olympic roster.
-“When you get an opportunity to represent your country on the biggest stage, it is one of those things that you’ll probably never forget, so yeah for me it is obviously something that I’ve been dreaming about my whole life and something I want to do before I hang up my skates.”
+“When you get an opportunity to represent your country on the biggest stage, it is one of those things that you’ll probably never forget.
+So yeah for me it is obviously something that I’ve been dreaming about my whole life and something I want to do before I hang up my skates.”

-The NHL will hold All-Star Weekend in Las Vegas on Feb.
-4-5 before players fly to China on Feb.
-6 for the Olympics that open Feb.
-9. It is similar to the 1998 Nagano Games when the All-Star festivities in Vancouver led into the first Olympics with NHL players.
+In anticipation of a deal being reached, the NHL already scheduled a three-week break to take into account the Olympic tournament opening on Feb.
+9. The league will still hold its All-Star weekend in Las Vegas before players fly to China on Feb.
+6.

 “It levels the playing field,” said Hall of Fame defenseman Chris Pronger, who made his Olympic debut in 1998 and won gold with Canada in 2010.
 “It allows more countries to compete at a higher level.
 It showcases the sport.”

-NHL players at the Olympics became commonplace in the years after that, with the IOC agreeing to pay travel and insurance costs and owners willing to pause the season for players to take part in the tournament.
+NHL players at the Olympics became commonplace, with the IOC agreeing to pay travel and insurance costs and owners willing to pause the season for players to take part in the tournament.
 An entire generation of players grew up knowing of Olympics being a showcase for NHL stars.

 “You have a dream of representing your country,” said U.S. defenseman Ryan McDonagh of the Lightning.
 “The Olympic Games are such a unique experience, and I think they do wonders for the sport of hockey.”